ashwinlele/Hybrid-SNN-CNN-Prey-Tracking/README.md

 Use requirements file to setup the virtual environment.
 The project is under progress and the files are expected to change as the work progresses.

-Kindly contact Ashwin Lele (alele9@gatech.edu) in case of queries, questions or comments
+Kindly contact Ashwin Lele (alele9@gatech.edu) in case of queries, questions or comments.